jhudsl/tidyversecourse/docs/02-get-data.md

 As a reminder, we're ultimately interested in answering the following questions with these data:

-1. Is there a relationship between healthcare coverage and healthcare spending in the United States?
+1. Is there a relationship between health care coverage and health care spending in the United States?
 2. How does the spending distribution change across geographic regions in the United States?
-3. Does the relationship between healthcare coverage and healthcare spending in the United States change from 2013 to 2014?
+3. Does the relationship between health care coverage and health care spending in the United States change from 2013 to 2014?

-#### Healthcare Coverage Data
+#### health care Coverage Data

 We'll first read the data in.
 Note that we have to skip the first two lines, as there are two lines in the CSV that store information about the file before we get to the actual data.